Boundary values, random walks and $\ell^p$-cohomology in degree one: Definitions and further discussions

 \subsection{Preliminaries}

-A graph $\Gamma = (\Gver,E)$ is defined by $\Gver$, its set of vertices, and $E$, its set of edges.
+Recall that the conventions are that a graph $\Gamma = (\Gver,E)$ is defined by $\Gver$, its set of vertices, and $E$, its set of edges.
 All graphs will be assumed to be of bounded valency.
 The set of edges will be thought of as a subset of $\Gver \times \Gver$.
 The set of edges will be assumed symmetric (\ie $(x,y) \in E \imp (y,x) \in E$).
 Functions will take value in $\kk = \rr$ or $\mathbb{C}$.
-Furthermore, functions on $E$ will always be assumed to be anti-symmetric (\ie $f(x,y)= -f(y,x)$).
-This said $\ell^p(\Gver)$ is the Banach space of functions on the vertices which are $p$-summable, while $\ell^p(E)$ will be the subspace of (anti-symmetric) functions on the edges which are $p$-summable.
+Functions on $E$ will often be anti-symmetric (\ie $f(x,y)= -f(y,x)$).
+This said $\ell^p(\Gver)$ is the Banach space of functions on the vertices which are $p$-summable, while $\ell^p(E)$ will be the subspace of functions on the edges which are $p$-summable.